 Recovery Coach: A Recovery Coach is defined as anyone interested in promoting recovery by removing barriers and obstacles to recovery and serving as a personal guide and mentor for people seeking or already in recovery.
 Recovery Coaches have been trained through the Recovery Coach Academy, most commonly sponsored by regional public health networks, however anyone can sponsor an academy.

 Recovery Coach Academy: The Recovery Coach Academy (RCA) is a five-day training opportunity designed for those interested in serving as a recovery coach focusing primarily on recovery from alcohol and other drug addiction.
 The RCA is a highly interactive, personal experience that allows participants to learn the purpose, tasks and various roles of a recovery coach.
 The RCA provides participants tools and resources vital to providing recovery support services and develops the skills needed to link recovering persons to the services and supports that will maintain and sustain recovery.
 Unequivocally, recovery coaches do not provide clinical services.
 They do, however sometimes work with people experiencing difficult emotional and physical states.
-As a result, the training provides participants with a basic understanding of substance use and mental disorders, crisis intervention and how to respond in crisis situations.
+As a result, the training provides participants with a basic understanding of substance use and mental health disorders, crisis intervention and how to respond in crisis situations.
 In addition, skills and tools on effective communication, motivational enhancement strategies, recovery action planning, cultural competency and recovery ethics will be offered.
 OBJECTIVES: Participants will be able to:

 - Describe the roles and functions of a recovery coach